-Tumalo Reservoir is one of my all-time favorite places to ride in spring and fall, when the high country is blanketed with snow.
+Tumalo Reservoir is one of my all-time favorite Central Oregon places to ride in spring and fall, when the high country is blanketed with snow.

-While Tumalo Reservoir itself is off-limits to equestrians, the land around it open year round.
-Dirt roads and user-created trails criss cross the area, offering plenty of opportunities to create loops of whatever length you like.
+Horses are not allowed in Tumalo Reservoir, but the area all around the reservoir is open to horseback riding year round.
+Dirt roads and user-created trails crisscross the area, offering plenty of opportunities to create loops of whatever length you like.

 Near Tumalo Reservoir, you can explore beautiful ponderosa forest, ride open sagebrush flats, and travel through ravines lined with basalt outcroppings.

-You can ride beside tiny Bull Creek or along wide irrigation canals, see spectacular mountain views, and enjoy wildflowers in season.
+You can ride beside Bull Creek, see spectacular mountain views, and enjoy wildflowers in season.

 If you ride through the area burned by the 2014 Two Bulls Fire, you’ll have panoramic views to the east, plus close-up views of the Cascades.
 On a clear day, you can even see Mt.
 Hood.